Sex Addiction Rehab

 This programme typically runs between fourteen and twenty-eight days.
 The precise amount of time your rehabilitation programme requires is determined during the initial pre-admission assessment.
 Please ring an admissions counsellor now on 01253 847 553 for more information or use our online contact form.

-Our sex and love rehabilitation programme requires a commitment of time on behalf of the patient.
-This is because patients are required to live within the rehabilitation centre for the entire duration of their treatment.
+Our sex and love rehabilitation programme require a commitment of time on behalf of the client.
+This is because clients are required to live within the rehabilitation centre for the entire duration of their treatment.

 What is sex addiction?